-This is the landing page for all things wild or virtually-wild American Ginseng at Wild Ozark and beyond into the great wide web.
+This is the landing page for ginseng articles and all things wild or virtually-wild American Ginseng at Wild Ozark and beyond into the great wide web.

 Ginseng in Arkansas

-We have blog posts with photos of ginseng in Arkansas, advice, links to ginseng articles and books to help you find great ginseng habitat and encourage planting wild-simulated ginseng.
+We have blog posts with photos of ginseng in Arkansas, advice, and books about ginseng to help you find great ginseng habitat and encourage planting wild-simulated ginseng.
 Although our information is about ginseng and ginseng habitat in the Ozarks, the information applies to anywhere this amazing plant calls home.